senselogic/PEPSS/README.md

         ...
 ```

-Once the generated ".scss" files have been processed by the SCSS compiler, refresh the ".pepss.html" file in your web browser to see the result.
+Once the generated ".scss" files have been processed by the SCSS compiler, you can immediately refresh the ".pepss.html" file in your web browser to see the result.

 ## Version